 I work as a mix of journalist, trainer & consultant.
 My focus is on everyday East Africa & South Sudan – in particularly words, people, activism, culture, expression and media

 In 2000, I moved Serbia to establish the Next Stop Serbia campaign aiming at breaking down stereotypes between Serbs and Danes.
 The campaign promoted civic action and creativity by making people collaborate via personal interests.
-Simultaneously, I worked with the establishment of South Eastern European Youth Network.

 Latest posts by Pernille Baerendtsen

 11 October 2015